Sony A1 shows the ‘no compromise’ camera isn’t possible, but it comes pretty close

 Whatever level of photographer you are, choosing the right camera involves balancing your needs in five main areas – speed, resolution, video, size and price.

 The interplay of all these factors has produced all the camera sub-categories we see today.
-High-resolution cameras have usually been too slow for sports photographers, pro video cameras have needed large bodies for heat dissipation, and compact bodies have fast but small sensors.
+High-resolution cameras have usually been too slow for sports photographers, pro video cameras have needed larger bodies for heat dissipation, and compacts have fast but small sensors.

 Recently, we've started to see pro hybrid cameras – ones that are as comfortable shooting video as they are stills – really blur these lines.
 But the Sony A1 takes a giant eraser and does away with them almost entirely.

-The reason it can do this is its combination of a new 50.1MP stacked BSI sensor and an upgraded Bionz XR processor.
+The reason the A1 can do this is its combination of a new 50.1MP stacked BSI sensor and upgraded Bionz XR processor.
 That stacked sensor contains memory on the chip itself, which allows it to achieve lightning fast readout speeds for a full-frame sensor.
-In other words, the A1 can read all of that sensor data much quicker than before.
+In other words, the A1 can scan all of that sensor data much quicker than before.

 In reality, this means the A1 can do previously unheard of things like shoot 50MP images (albeit compressed ones) at 30fps with autofocus tracking – that's 1,500 megapixels of image data per second.
 An amazing feat, even in pro camera land.